zack-tan/sroulant-data-automation/README.md

 ### [scrape_and_write.py](https://github.com/zack-tan/sroulant-data-automation/blob/main/scrape_and_write.py)

-This script scrapes meal order data (at month-level) from Sous-Chef, cleans the data, then writes this into the corresponding table in Airtable.
+This script scrapes meal order data (at month-level) from Sous-Chef, then cleans and formats it.
+Data is then stored into the corresponding month-level table within Airtable.

 ### [airtable_aggregate_update.py](https://github.com/zack-tan/sroulant-data-automation/blob/main/airtable_aggregate_update.py)